drunkard/ceph-readable-doc/html/_sources/rados/troubleshooting/troubleshooting-mon.rst.txt

   First, make sure ``mon.a`` is running.

-  Second, make sure you are able to connect to ``mon.a``'s server from the other monitors' servers.
-Check the ports as well.
-Check ``iptables`` on all your monitor nodes and make sure you're not dropping/rejecting connections.
+  Second, make sure you are able to connect to ``mon.a``'s node from the other mon nodes.
+Check the TCP ports as well.
+Check ``iptables`` and ``nf_conntrack`` on all nodes and ensure that you are not dropping/rejecting connections.

   If this initial troubleshooting doesn't solve your problems, then it's time to go deeper.